 Should be knowledgeable in immigration law pertaining to students and scholars; know how to use personal computers as well as commonly used office software programs, such as Word, Excel and Outlook; be familiar with grant-writing and other means of raising funds; and have a general knowledge of standard office practices and procedures.

 Master's degree required; doctorate preferred.

-Must be a student-oriented individual with exceptional interpersonal and communication skills; have the ability to establish and maintain good working relationships with a wide variety of constituencies; be able to prepare detailed reports with accuracy; have the ability to interpret and explain complex academic requirements to individuals with a limited knowledge of the American system of higher education; and be able to travel extensively. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.
+Must be a student-oriented individual with exceptional interpersonal and communication skills; have the ability to establish and maintain good working relationships with a wide variety of constituencies; be able to prepare detailed reports with accuracy; have the ability to interpret and explain complex academic requirements to individuals with a limited knowledge of the American system of higher education; and be able to travel extensively.
+Serves as Campus Security Authority as outlined by the Clery Act. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.